 1. Ensure that all data collected and generated through your research lifecycle is documented.

-2. At the beginning of your research, identify needed documentations which will enable data preservation and reuse in the future.
-The different types of documentations include:
+2. At the beginning of your research, check what kind of documentation is available or necessary, and identify needed documentations which will enable data preservation and reuse in the future.

 Please also note that research data can be documented at various levels: Project level, File or database level and Variable or item level.

 3. During your research, document all research data formats utilized by your project.

 Research data comes in many varied formats, such as: